Skip to content

 • Defence-related department

-• a Defence-supplier.
+• a Defence-supplier or contractor.

-• employee of the Department of Defence
+• past or present employee of the Department of Defence

-• employee of the Australian Public Service providing services to the ADF or the Department of Defence
+• employee of the Australian Public Service providing services to the ADF or the Department of Defence.

 You may also be able to join Navy Health if you are a partner, child, grandchild, parent or sibling of anyone listed above or someone who was a member of Navy Health on 12 October 2007.